Tianhang-Cheng/NeuS_friendly/README.md

 python process_custom_data.py --colmap_txt_dir 'any/path1' --raw_image_dir 'any/path2' --raw_mask_dir 'any/path3' --output_dir 'any/path4'
 ```

+At last, modify the configs/ based on your setting.

 If you turn on '--viz_bbox' when running process_custom_data.py, you will see the following output
 <p float="left">
   <img src="./page/colmap_bbox.png" width=30% />